-I don’t blame them; FSU is a great university right down to the beautiful brick buildings, deep-seated traditions and is filled with opportunity.
-The question is, how does your son or daughter get in?
+I don’t blame them; FSU is a great university right down to the beautiful brick buildings, deep-seated traditions, and is filled with opportunity.
+The question is, how does your son or daughter become a Seminole and get in?

 Show some rigor in their class schedule.
 While A’s are really nice; it can be better to get a lower grade in a class that shows they are challenging you, (and by lower grade, we mean B’s and C’s).
 So don’t rule out AP Physics or AP Spanish.

 They should write an amazing application essay.
+The essay is a huge part of the application as it is the only opportunity your student has to stand out as more than grades and test scores.
+It gives their application personality.
+It’s entirely possible that this year, due to students being unable to take standardized tests, it may count more than ever.
 Do you have any idea how many essays they read and how they all begin to sound the same?
 Standout; be different.
-If they are unsure how to go about doing this feel free to seek help.
-We recommend Essential Essays College Essay Consulting, assisting students with brainstorming, planning and writing college essays that will reveal their personality and give their applications a positive edge.
+If they are unsure how to go about doing this feel free to seek help with writing an amazing essay.
+We recommend Essential Essays College Essay Consulting, assisting students with brainstorming, planning, and writing college essays that will reveal their personality and give their applications a positive edge.
 Learn about them here.

 Not sure about a major?
 FSU calls those unsure as Exploratory.
 Stating that you are Exploratory as a major allows the student to take classes that don’t pertain to a specific major.
 This allows them to test the waters so to speak.
 They can stay Exploratory until their third term, empowering them to test the waters and then declare their major.
 FSU hosts pizza parties for those who declare their major through the Exploratory program.
 For more information, click here.